idini/SPM/README.md

 Files:

-1. ReduceVideo_FastFlow.cpp is the implementation using [FastFlow Library ](http://calvados.di.unipi.it/)
+1. StreamVideo_FastFlow.cpp is the implementation using [FastFlow Library](http://calvados.di.unipi.it/)

-2. ReduceVideo_Threads.cpp is the implementation using Standard Library Thread C++11
+2. StreamVideo_Threads.cpp is the implementation using Standard Library Thread C++11

-Obvoiusly, there is a "Sequential" Version of filter.
+There is a "Sequential" Version of filter.
 You can see it in "Sequential.cpp" file.